Earl Bracey, Instructor

-Dietetics, Fashion Merchandising & Hospitality
+Dietetics, Fashion Merchandising, and Hospitality

 Dr. Earl Bracey received his law degree from Southern Illinois University of Law in 1979, an M.S. in guidance and counseling from Eastern Illinois University, a B.A. in secondary education from Mount Senario College and an associate' degree from Wright Junior College.
 He has been a member of the student services division at Western since 1979.
 He teaches the FCS 359 Legal Aspects of Hospitality course for the DFMH Department.
 He was a charter member of the Macomb Quality of Life Committee; he has coordinated several programs for the Learning is Forever senior continuing education program series; and he has served as a speaker in the Macomb School District for numerous diversity-related programs.
 He has served as chair of the Housing Authority of McDonough County and was a member of the Macomb Park District Board, where he was a part of a sub-committee charged with the responsibility of assessing the services for people with special needs.